Kokusekiji Temple Somin Festival: The End of Over 1,000 Years of History | 2024 Local Report [Iwate Prefecture]

 After a short break, I tried to return to the main hall again..

-As it was the last festival, the number of visitors was incredible.
-"There are more people than we expected," local elders were saying in the restaurant.
+As it was the last festival of the year, the number of visitors was unbelievable."the turnout is much greater than expected."Local elders were saying in the cafeteria that

 After our break, when we visited the main hall again in time for the battle for the Sumin bag, the scene was as follows